VMironiuk/iTunesDemo/README.md

 ```
 As an offline customer
 I want the app to show the error message
-So I will know that I need connectivity to see requested media items from iTunes
+So I will know that I need connectivity to see requested tracks from iTunes
 ```

 #### Scenarios (Acceptance criteria)

 ```
 Given the customer has no connectivity
- When th customer requests a media
+ When th customer requests tracks
  Then the app should display an error message
 ```

 ## Use Cases

-### Load Media Items by a Term Use Case
+### Load Tracks by a Term Use Case

 #### Data

 * URL

 #### Primary course (happy path):
-1. Execute "Load Media Items" command with above data
+1. Execute "Load Tracks" command with above data
 2. System downloads data from the URL
 3. System validates downloaded data
-4. System creates a list of media items from valid data
+4. System creates a list of tracks from valid data
-5. System delivers a list of media items
+5. System delivers a list of tracks

 #### Invalid data - error course (sad path):
 1. System delivers invalid data error